-Sulphur Mountain Trail is a 10.9 mile lightly trafficked out and back trail located near Darrington, WA that features a lake and is rated as difficult.
+Sulphur Mountain Trail is a 10.9 mile lightly trafficked out and back trail located near Darrington, Washington that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until September.

 (Description from WTA website) This trail has a brutal elevation gain in a short time, but the views from the peak of Sulphur Mountain are worth the climb.
 On maps, the Sulphur Mountain trail renders as a long squiggly line that gains 4200 feet in 5 miles, so be prepared to do lots of squiggly climbing as the trail switchbacks up an average 16 percent grade through forest before it breaks out into open hillside just a short distance before the official trail ending and your very first chance of unobstructed views to the south and west.
 Due south is the magnificent northern face of Glacier Peak.
 Below you to the north you will see Sulphur Lake and the remnants of a silted in Lookout Lake.
 Trails lead down to the lake and around the rim to Sulphur Mountain across the basin from to the south-east.
 There is no water on the trail so bring plenty of your own.
 You can expect to have very few encounters on this trail so if you enjoy solitute, and a good work-out this trail is for you.